 Delegate Any Task You Can

 Whether you’re a solo operation or oversee an entire team of wedding planners, it’s important to know when to delegate.
 The skills you bring to the table are, after all, irreplaceable.
 With that in mind, save your energy for the tasks you care most about and delegate operational duties to colleagues or a virtual receptionist.
-When done well, delegation can help you prioritize the client experience while ensuring other prospective customers are taken care of by your support team.
+Even an RSVP answering service can be a huge help.
+When done well, delegation will enable you to prioritize the client experience while ensuring other prospective customers and event guests are taken care of by your support team.
 Your time is valuable, so clear administrative tasks off your plate by delegating whenever possible.

 While there may be a bit of a learning curve to delegation, you’ll likely find it addictive after a while.
 It’s never been easier to have your calls forwarded to a professional, friendly receptionist.
 Using such a receptionist service for wedding coordinators will impress your clients, help you bring on new ones, and improve your own productivity.